danieljonker/ron_burgundy_hubot/README.md

 it's suggested that you search for a dedicated guide focused on your OS.

 #### Custom environment variables required
-For the urban airship support you need to use replacing XXXX with the basic auth token from UA.
-For the recipe search API with an api key from http://food2fork.com/about/api.
+- Push notifications: HUBOT_URBAN_AIRSHIP_AUTH or HUBOT_SPORTS_URBAN_AIRSHIP_AUTH this needs to be set to the basic auth token
+- Recipes: HUBOT_FOOD_TO_FORK_API_KEY get an API key from here http://food2fork.com/about/api
-For the custom google search you have to setup a custom google search engine.
+- image me: HUBOT_GOOGLE_CSE_KEY: For the custom google search you have to setup a custom google search engine
+- Weather: HUBOT_OPEN_WEATHER_API_KEY get an API key from http://openweathermap.org/api
+- Giphy: HUBOT_GIPHY_API_KEY get an api key from giphy website

 Example: